Live in Japan (Sarah Vaughan album): Reception and legacy

 In his 2003 book Jazz on Record: The First Sixty Years, critic Scott Yanow described Live in Japan as featuring Vaughan at the "height of her powers" and wrote that "Sassy's voice is often heard in miraculous form on this set."

+In 2006, the United States Library of Congress honored the album by adding it to the National Recording Registry.